 - If you want to go into the Washington Monument you need to get tickets ahead of time – or potentially in the morning if you are the first one there.
 Do your research on this one if it is something you want to do.

-There is more to do in DC.
-We didn’t even make it to the National Mall!
-So in 1 day you can do most of the monuments.
-But to see everything DC has to offer you would need to go for more then 1 day.
+There is so much to do in Washington DC.
+If you only have 1 day you can do most of the monuments.
+But to see everything DC has to offer you would need to go for more than 1 day.

 Washington Plaza Hotel This hotel is located close to the White House and Dupont Circle.
 The hotel offers a wide variety of rooms and suite choices.

 Courtyard by Marriott Washington Downtown/Convention Center Stay in the heart of our nation’s capital.
 This hotel has a restaurant, private parking, free bikes, and a beautiful garden on site.

 Embassy Suites by Hilton Georgetown This hotel is located near Dupont Circle and just minutes away from the Dupont Metro Station and Foggy Bottom Metro Station.
 The hotel offers a free complimentary hot breakfast each morning and a small selection of appetizers every evening.

 Private Apartment in a Historic Home Located in the center of Northwest DC, this home is located within walking distance of the Metro and monuments and museums.
 This private apartment sleeps 4.

 Historic Victorian Townhome This beautiful three-bedroom townhome is located in one of the city’s most vibrant neighborhoods.
 Walking distance to restaurants, bars, and the National Mall.

 We stayed at Cherry Hill RV Park.
 This is the perfect RV park to stay at for exploring Washington DC.
 You can even take a bus to the metro station (we opted to just drive and park at the station so we didn’t have to manage as many schedules) and that was super easy too!